nextgis/docs_ngmobile/source/editing.rst

 To add line or polygon by tracking to a vector layer press Main actions button, and then press a walking man icon (item 5 in  :numref:`ngmobile_common_action_menu_pic`).
 In an opened dialog select a layer you'd like to add current location to (only line and polygon geometry layers will be displayed) (see :numref:`ngmobile_select_layer_dialog_pic`).

-Find more information about this & further topics at :ref:`ngmobile_editing_vector_tracks`.
+Find more information about this & further topics at :ref:`ngmobile_edit_vector_tracks`.

 .. note::
    You can add tracks to either Line or Polygon geometry layers.

 .. _ngmobile_edit_geometry:

 Editing a geometry